Kkevsterrr/geneva_website/content/posts/woot21-weaponizing-availability.md

 draft: false
 ---

+This work appeared in WOOT 21 "[Your Censor is My Censor: Weaponizing Censorship Infrastructure for Availability Attacks](/papers/woot21-weaponizing-availability.pdf)".
+You can also view the [conference talk](https://www.youtube.com/watch?v=QkB3IeHpGgY).

 **Summary:**

 - We discover a new way that attackers could weaponize censorship infrastructure to cause  *a* denial of service attacks between any pair of IP addresses that cross the censor.